nampereira/ddd-library/readme.md

 - **`Book`** is an aggregate root.
 You cannot directly manipulate a `Copy` without going through business logic.
 - **`Loan`** is an aggregate root.
 It controls its own lifecycle (creation, return).

 **Why does this matter?** It ensures that business rules are enforced in one place.
-For example, a `Loan` can only be created if the copy is available — that check lives inside the `Loan` class itself, not scattered across the application.
+For example, a `Loan` can only be created if the copy is available — that check is enforced at construction time, delegating the query to a `CopyAvailabilityService` so the aggregate stays free of infrastructure dependencies.

 ### 3.4 Value Objects